nsaoirse/FOAMySees/README.md

 # FOAMySees
 First public release of Python+preCICE-based coupling driver for OpenSees models.
-This tool was developed specifically for the purpose of simulation of centerline-extruded finite element models of civil engineering structures.
+This tool was developed specifically for the purpose of coupled simulation of centerline-extruded finite element models of civil engineering structures constructed within the OpenSees framework through the OpenSeesPy and preCICE Python Language bindings.

-Note: I intend to add more example cases, as they are created.
+I intend to add example cases, as they are created.
 Let me know if you are trying something different than what is provided here and I can maybe help figure it out.

 # Dependencies
 Python 3.7 or higher